Meryke History, Family Crest & Coats of Arms

 The ancestors of the Celtic name Meryke came from the rugged landscape of Wales.
 This old, proud name derives from the personal name Meuric, which is the Welsh form of Maurice.
 The surname Meryke is ultimately derived from the Latin personal name Mauritius, which means "dark."
 In Britain, Maurice was the learned form of the name, while Morice was the common form.

 Early Origins of the Meryke family

-.
-The family was traditionally understood to be descended from Mrien, Lord of Rheged, through Cadaval Ynad, a Judge of Powys
+The surname Meryke was first found in Anglesey (Welsh: Ynys Môn), a Welsh-speaking island, and present day County of Isle of Anglesey, located at the northwestern extremity of Wales.
+The family was traditionally understood to be descended from Mrien, Lord of Rheged, through Cadaval Ynad, a Judge of Powys, who lived about 1190.

 The senior branch of the line settled in Anglesey where Samuel Cadaval was Lord of Cydywain.
 His son, Tudor ap Madoc, married the daughter of the Prince of North Wales.
 Einiawn Ap David, his successor was Usher at the Palace of Sheen.

 This web page shows only a small excerpt of our Meryke research.
 Another 158 words (11 lines of text) covering the years 1379, 1588, 1558, 1582, 1610, 1485, 1505, 1566, 1538, 1599, 1576, 1599, 1556, 1601, 1563, 1640, 1636, 1713, 1674, 1712, 1714, 1666 and 1660 are included under the topic Early Meryke History in all our PDF Extended History products and printed products wherever possible.

 Meryke Spelling Variations